 Thank goodness we’d packed a picnic!
 The children were helped around by munching on our favourite Herefordshire crisps from the Two Farmers (bribery at its best!).

 The afternoon was spent having a socially distanced bbq with my in-laws.
-With the children eventually tucked up in bed, the evening was spent drinking cider outside listening to the combine harvester busy at work.
-Living the dream.
+With the children tucked up in bed, the evening was spent drinking cider outside listening to the combine harvester busy at work.
+This is the life.

 On route home we booked to visit Eastnor Castle.
 Not the best if I’m honest.
 Too busy and Covid requirements were not implemented well.
 We didn’t stay long.
 In more normal times it would be a fab day out – with mazes, a tree top play area and woodland walks with rope swings etc. We’ll have to come back one day.